-Brew Diligence: Drinking in the Austin-San Antonio Craft Beer Scene
+Brew Diligence: The Austin-San Antonio Craft Beer Scene

 Jester King Craft Brewery

 Located in an area of unincorporated Austin, the brewers at Jester King find the farmhouse setting the perfect place to make their farmhouse-style beers.
 With six year-round beers in his arsenal and a constant influx of experimental specialties, managing partner and “artisan of ales” Ron Extract is another classic example of an Austin brewer: a beermaker with an unexpected background influencing his style of brewing.
 Finding a love of beer while in a graduate program in philosophy at the University of Chicago, Extract became excited about the philosophy of terroir in beer after reading the work of Michael Jackson (the beer writer, not the king of pop), who focuses on the influence of place, culture, and people on beer styles.

 Extract went to brewing school at the renowned Siebel Institute in Chicago, and then worked for Shelton Brothers, importers of artisanal beers from around the world.
 This experience enhanced his love of small production beers that expressed their sense of place.
 Continuing this need to express local flavor and embrace nature, Extract and partner/fellow brewer Jeff Stuffings recently switched from using traditional English yeast, and now make most of their beers with yeast cultivated on their very own roof.
 Talk about local!